electron/electron/docs/api/web-contents.md

 Evaluates `code` in page.

-In browser some HTML APIs like `requestFullScreen` can only be invoked if it is started by user gesture, by specifying `userGesture` to `true` developers can ignore this limitation.
+In the browser window some HTML APIs like `requestFullScreen` can only be invoked by a gesture from the user.
+Setting `userGesture` to `true` will remove this limitation.

 ### `webContents.setAudioMuted(muted)`

 + `muted` Boolean

-Set the page muted.
+Mute the audio on the current web page.

 ### `webContents.isAudioMuted()`